alex-strobel/DPP-LabManual/Manual/Research-projects.md

 - BF10 < 1/10  = strong evidence for H0
 - BF10 < 1/30  = very strong evidence for H0
 - BF10 < 1/100 = very strong evidence for H0

+Sometimes, you might see also a BF01.
+This is simply 1/BF10, and the above thresholds would reverse, i.e., a BF01 > 10 would be strong evidence for the H0.
+Importantly, you should not take these thresholds as strict rules, they are simply conventions such as *p* < .05.
+Using Bayesian statistics, we should not make the same mistakes as are often made when employing the frequentist approach.
+A BF10 = 3.1 is no better BF10 than a BF10 = 2.9 (and never ever state that BF10 = 2.9 is *marginally* moderate evidence for the alternative hypothesis).

 Bayesian analyses can be performed with, e.g., [JASP](https://jasp-stats.org) and the [R package `BayesFactor`](https://github.com/alex-strobel/DPP-LabManual/wiki/R-package-BayesFactor).